NEW TO SCOUTING FREQUENTLY ASKED QUESTIONS

 Q. My child was not a cub scout; therefore, scouting is new to him, where can I learn more about scouting?

 A. You can learn more about scouting by visiting the BSA Scouts website at www.scouting.org

 Q. How does your program work?

 A. The troop activities for the year are planned and organized by the scouts under the guidance and supervision of the adult scoutmasters.
 The troop elects the senior patrol leader (high school aged student) who will lead, guide and teach the troop while carrying out the troop’s yearly calendar activities with the assistance of the adult scoutmasters.
 The scouts are generally organized into smaller units called patrols.
 Each patrol is led by a scout who has achieved scouting skills and experience.
-The patrol leader will lead his patrol while developing his leadership skills by teaching and managing the scouts in his patrol.
+The patrol leader will lead her or his patrol while developing leadership skills by teaching and managing the scouts in the patrol.
 The patrol will perform as a unit in various activities and troop competitions.

 Q. What are Merit Badges and how does a scout obtain them?

 Merit badges or awards are earned by scouts for learning and attaining knowledge and skills in various subject areas.
 There are over 135 merit badges, some of which are taught in a classroom setting while others involve outdoor physical activities.
 We assist our scouts to earn their merit badges by teaching classes at our regular Friday meetings.
 We hold at least 3 merit badges per year.
 Additionally, the scouts earn at least 5 merit badges at the summer camp with the troop at Ten Mile River in Upstate New York.
 To earn Eagle rank, scouts need to earn at least 13 of the specified required badges.
 Visit the website to learn more about merit badges: https://www.scouting.org/programs/scouts-bsa/advancement-and-awards/merit- badges/

 Q. How can a scout move through the ranks?